 The Sky Toa offers excellent support and is one of the best performers in this metric.
 With an oversized outsole that imparts stability, we feel confident wearing heavy packs with these shoes on our feet.
 The upper material conforms to the foot, and with the traditional lacing system helps to cradle the foot and keep it from slopping around, giving the shoes a more responsive feel.

 Of all the hiking shoes in this review, these give the best ankle support and are more of a mid-cut boot in the coverage they provide.
-Padded around the ankle bone, they are much more comfortable and confidence inspiring than lower-cut shoes like the Salomon OUTpath.
+Padded around the ankle bone, they are much more comfortable and confidence inspiring than lower-cut shoes.

 Hoka upped their traction game when developing the Sky Toa, improving on some of the tread design issues that we noticed in the previous Tor Summit model.
 Using a Vibram MegaGrip hi-traction rubber compound along the perimeter of the outsole, and a more rounded RMAT rubber lug pattern in the center of the sole, these shoes can handle most conditions with confidence.
 The outer lugs have been deepened to provide better traction in looser terrain, which was a noted improvement.

 The thick sole still keeps the user from feeling much of the terrain underfoot, however, and with such a wide sole it is challenging to feel confident on steep and slippery surfaces like snow, and edging on boulders is compromised.
-In these more varied conditions, we would look to a more traction-oriented shoe like the Garmont Dragontail GTX.
+In these more varied conditions, we would look to a more traction-oriented shoe.

 This is a great shoe for everything from day hikes to thru-hikes of major trails like the John Muir Trail.
 They work best and are most at home on trails given their plush comfort and moderate off-trail performance, but would also be a good fit for those looking for extra comfort while standing around extensively at work or spending lots of time on paved surfaces.

-They are not as versatile as the Ultra 110, which could be confused with a trail running shoe, as this shoe feels a little too clunky to be useful as a running or gym shoe.
+They are not as versatile as some of the other shoes which could be confused with a trail running shoe, as this shoe feels a little too clunky to be useful as a running or gym shoe.

 By using an eVent waterproof bootie that envelops the foot in a waterproof/breathable membrane, the Sky Toa was able to maintain full complete water resistance during our five-minute underwater test and showed no signs of leakage.
 The synthetic upper helped to bead water off and did not show signs of inundation after prolonged exposure.